Download the PHP package schivei/laravel-tag-helper without Composer

 You can pass attribute values to your tag helpers as you would usually pass attributes to HTML elements.
 Since the modifications of your tag helpers get cached, you should always return valid Blade template output in your modified attribute values.

-You can not directly access the variable content inside of your tag helper, but only get the attribute string representation.
+You can not directly access the variable content inside your tag helper, but only get the attribute string representation.

 For example, to get the attribute value of the method attribute: